SBA Loan Calculator:

 There’s no exact answer to this question.
 The figures will depend on the lender and your qualifications.
 With that, every applicant could end up with a different final cost.

 But as mentioned, your rates will rely on your business credentials – specifically your credit score, revenue, and time in business.
-If you want to estimate the possible interest rate, evaluating where your business currently stands financially would help.
+If you want to estimate the possible interest rate, evaluating your business's financial standing would help.
 Moreover, the lenders may also give you an idea of the interest rate you’ll qualify for upon your initial conversation.

-Once you have the figures, all you need to do then is to enter the number in the calculator along with the amount you need and repayment term.
+Once you have the figures, all you need to do is enter the number in the business loan calculator, the amount you need, and the repayment term.
 Within seconds, you’ll get the results.

 Ready to apply for an SBA Loan Calculator?